artisticLogicMK/artisticLogicMK/README.md

 ### A Logically-based Artist | Problem-solver | Developer
 I bring ideas to reality.
-I'm seeking to join a dynamic team where I can leverage my skills to bring innovative ideas to life, as well as contribute to open-source services and developer tools
+Looking to contribute to open-source services and developer tools

 <strong>About Me</strong><br>
 I am a dynamic developer with the ability and experience to innovate with ANY technology in no time!